 mLIVE.com is a website that combines stories from several of Michigan’s city newspapers, including The Ann Arbor News and The Flint Journal.
 Their headline from April 25, 2014, tells the beginning of the story: “Closing the Valve on History: Flint Cuts Water Flow from Detroit after Nearly 50 Years.”

-In a cost-cutting move, city officials had decided to stop buying their water from Detroit—that’s sourced from Lake Huron and the Detroit River—and instead switched over to a supply from the Flint River.
+In a cost-cutting move, city officials had decided to stop buying their water from Detroit—sourced from Lake Huron and the Detroit River—and instead switched over to a supply from the Flint River.
 The news story describes how the mayor pressed a small black button, shutting down pumps from a 36-inch water main bringing water from Detroit.

 Officials had raised glasses of water in celebration.
 The story included a quote from a state drinking water official, “Individuals shouldn’t notice any difference.”

-Well, people did notice a difference.
+However, people did notice a difference.
 A month later, stories reported that some people thought the new water had a stronger chlorine smell, or, as one person was quoted, “It’s just weird.”

 Still, news stories stressed that the water met all state quality standards.
 By January, nine months after the water source change, media coverage was swaying more towards reflecting the concerns of the residents of Flint.